-All information obtained by the MCO or a Subcontractor under this Contract must be stored and maintained within the United States.
+All information, including protected health information (PHI), obtained by the MCO or a Subcontractor under this Contract must be stored and maintained within the United States.

-The term "within the United States" means any location inside the territorial boundaries comprising the United States of America, including of any of the forty-eight (48) coterminous states in North America, the states of Alaska and Hawaii, and the District of Columbia.
+The term "within the United States" means any location inside the territorial boundaries comprising the United States of America, including any of the forty-eight (48) coterminous states in North America, the states of Alaska and Hawaii, and the District of Columbia, Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.